Why Zombies Don't Evolve

 The Thin Zombie and the Thick Zombie

-The thick zombie is a different creature, because a thick zombie has to actually do the work.
-Give it embodied perception.
-Give it scarce attention.
-Give it goals, risk, interruption, pain-like urgency, memory integration, world-model coherence, self-monitoring, recursive attention control, and an internal comparison format for stabilizing perception and action.
-At that point the denial of consciousness has gone purely verbal, because the machinery has been rebuilt piece by piece under other names.
-You have specified the Modeler-schema and refused to call it one.
+The engineering zombie is a different question, because an engineered system has to do the work.
+Give it embodied perception, scarce attention, goals, risk, interruption, pain-like urgency, memory integration, world-model coherence, self-monitoring, recursive attention control, and an internal comparison format for stabilizing perception and action.
+At that point the functionalist argues that denial has gone purely verbal because the proposed machinery has been rebuilt under other names.
+The critic can still deny the phenomenal identity; engineering has made the disagreement explicit rather than resolved it.

 Consciousness Is Bound to Agency

-This also explains why consciousness is so tightly bound to agency.
-An agent does more than map inputs to outputs.
-It preserves itself through time, acts under uncertainty, resolves conflict among possible futures, and regulates its own modeling process.
-Agency requires a usable world; a usable world requires selective attention; selective attention at sufficient depth requires coherence maintenance; and consciousness is the internal availability of that coherence maintenance to the control architecture.
+On MST, this explains why consciousness would be tightly associated with sophisticated agency.
+Such an agent does more than map inputs to outputs: it preserves itself through time, acts under uncertainty, resolves conflict among possible futures, and regulates its own modeling process.
+That work requires a usable world, selective attention, and coherence maintenance.
+The theory identifies consciousness with the internal availability of that maintenance.
+The functional dependency supports the architecture; the final identity remains its premise.

 The decisive step is recursion.
 Attention can be captured by the world, but controlled attention must be monitored by the organism.
 The system has to track what it is attending to, why that matters, whether the current target still deserves priority, and whether the World Model stays coherent as focus shifts.
 Once attention becomes something the system can regulate, experience starts to look like the interior face of world-model control.